cdlhub/documentation/md/ReferenceModel.md

 ##### Calculation
 summarycalc takes either ground up loss (by coverage) or insured loss samples (by policy) as input and aggregates them to a user-defined summary reporting level.
 The output is similar to the input which are losses are by sample index and by event, but the coverage or policy input losses are grouped to an abstract level represented by a summary_id.
 The relationship between the input identifier, coverage_id for gulcalc or output_id for fmcalc, and the summary_id are defined in the internal data files.

 summarycalc also calculates the maximum exposure value by summary_id and event_id.
 This is carried through in the stream header and output by eltcalc, aalcalc and pltcalc.
-For ground up losses this is the sum of TIV for all coverages which have a non-zero ground up loss for a given event.
+For ground up losses this is the sum of TIV for all coverages which have a non-zero sampled ground up loss for a given event.
 For insured losses, this is the sum of the losses for sample index -3 from the fmcalc stdout stream.
 Sample index -3 is the TIV of the items in the programme which have been passed through the financial module calculations to take account of the deductibles and limits.
-Essentially, it is a 100% damage scenario.
+Essentially, it is a 100% damage scenario for all items simultaneously.

 ## eltcalc <a id="eltcalc"></a>